-give excuses.
+C. Godly leaders transform crises into new opportunities for leading.
+They don’t give excuses.

 Leaders who handle the crisis the right way receive grace from God.
 God’s presence will always be with them.
 Consider the following.

 A. God assured Paul of divine Protection